 • Successful completion of senior thesis by end of exam period in December

-• Presentation of research at Senior Symposium
+• Presentation of research and research poster at Senior Symposium

 • Attendance at all Senior Symposium presentations